-This court held a telephonic preliminary pretrial conference on December 30, 2010.
-Plaintiff appeared by Anne Thomas Sulton.
-Defendants appeared by Michael J. Cieslewicz.
-The court set the schedule for this case and advised the parties that their conduct throughout this
+This court held a telephonic preliminary pretrial conference on July 7, 2011.
+Plaintiff did not participate.
+Defendant WMC Mortgage appeared by Shari Aberle.
+Defendant Franklin Credit appeared by Bryan Nowicki.
+The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.